opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 ## Try resource sharing and share your feedback

 Resource sharing and access control is available as an experimental feature in OpenSearch 3.3 and later.
-If you're developing a plugin and want to adopt resource sharing, start with performing these steps:
+If you're developing a plugin and want to adopt resource sharing, start by performing these steps:

-1. Implement `ResourceSharingExtension` and register your plugin as a resource plugin.
+1. Implement the `ResourceSharingExtension` and register your plugin as a resource plugin.
 2. Define your resource action groups in `resource-action-groups.yml`.
 3. Mark your resource indexes as system indexes and use a plugin client for access.
 4. Use `isFeatureEnabledForType` and `verifyAccess` in your handlers.
 5. Enable the feature for your resource type in a test cluster and iterate.

-After this, your plugin can inherit a complete, centralized sharing model with consistent behavior across the OpenSearch platform.
+After this, your plugin can inherit a complete, centralized sharing model with consistent behavior across OpenSearch.

-Your input helps us improve the feature before it becomes generally available.
-Please share your experiences, questions, and suggestions on the [OpenSearch Forum](https://forum.opensearch.org/).
+Your input helps to improve the feature before it becomes generally available, so feel free to share your experiences, questions, and suggestions on the [OpenSearch forum](https://forum.opensearch.org/).